 Specific treatment may be initiated for rheumatoid arthritis and other inflammatory arthritides.

-Osteochondrosis is treated by rest of the ankle joint, avoidance of activity and NSAIDs.
+Osteochondrosis is treated by the rest of the ankle joint, avoidance of activity and NSAIDs.

 Osteochondritis dissecans may be treated with rest and medication or need arthroscopic removal.